Floating in the Dead Sea? Huh?

 - Aristotle, the Queen of Sheba, King Solomon, and Cleopatra were all familiar with the healing properties of Dead Sea water and mud.
 King Herod & King David both used the Dead Sea as a spa and retreat.

 Salt crystallizes on rocks at the shore

-After an already jam-packed day exploring Amman’s Citadel and the extensive Roman ruins at Jerash, I couldn’t imagine cramming anything else into the day – except maybe a spa visit.
-My guide Ibrahim, The Beast, had a crazy notion that I would be floating in the Dead Sea by sunset, however I’d been freezing my backside off in Amman for the past two weeks and couldn’t imagine swimming in the middle of winter.
+My guide Ibrahim, the Beast, had a crazy notion that I would be floating in the Dead Sea by sunset.
+However I’d been freezing my backside off in Amman for the past two weeks and couldn’t imagine swimming in the middle of winter.
 Resigned that I’d have to come back again to actually experience the Dead Sea, I napped as Rami drove west.

 When I awoke, it was a whole new world.
 Different elevation, different vegetation, different climate – and only an hour away from bustling Amman.